christianlevesque/christianlevesque.net/blog/fcc/setup.md

 ## dotnet

-I'm assuming that you are familiar with C# and .NET Core.
+I'm assuming that you're familiar with C# and .NET Core.
 That being said, I also assume that you have the `dotnet` compiler, runtime, and CLI tool, although if you don't, you can follow Microsoft's instructions to [download dotnet](https://dotnet.microsoft.com/download) for your OS.
 This course uses .NET Core v3.1.

 ## Text editor